Mammuthus creticus: Description

 Mammuthus creticus is only known from fragmentary remains, including molar teeth, an incisor, a humerus, rib fragments, and a partial vertebra.
-With an estimated shoulder height of about 1 m and with a weight estimated at 310 kg or 180 kg, it was the smallest mammoth that ever existed, and among the smallest elephantids along with the comparably sized dwarf elephants Palaeoloxodon falconeri of Sicily and Malta and Palaeoloxodon cypriotes of Cyprus.
+With an estimated shoulder height of about 1 m, and with a weight estimated at 310 kg or 180 kg, it was the smallest mammoth that ever existed, and among the smallest elephantids along with the comparably sized dwarf elephants Palaeoloxodon falconeri of Sicily and Malta and Palaeoloxodon cypriotes of Cyprus.
 Its size reduction was the result of insular dwarfism, where the body size of large mammals on islands reduces as the result of decreased food availability, predation and competition.

 Taxonomy

 The species was originally described as Elephas creticus by Dorothea Bate in 1907, who noted its similarity to Elephas meridionalis (now Mammuthus meridionalis).
-After DNA research published in 2006, it was proposed to rename Elephas creticus into Mammuthus creticus (Bate, 1907).
-Others proposed (in 2002) to rename all the described specimens of larger size under the new subspecies name Elephas antiquus creutzburgi (Kuss, 1965).
-A 2007 study criticised the results of the 2006 DNA study, showing that the DNA research was likely flawed.
-However, morphological data supports a placement in Mammuthus.
-It probably derived from Mammuthus meridionalis, or less likely, Mammuthus rumanus.
+There was historically confusion about the taxonomic placement of the species and its relationship with other Mediterranean dwarf elephantids, including the larger Palaeoloxodon creutzburgi, which also inhabited Crete but was non-contemporaneous and chronologically later than M. creticus.
+A 2006 study claimed to have retrieved part of the sequence of the cytochrome b gene on the mitochondrial genome from specimens of M. creticus which the authors suggested supported the placement of the species as a true mammoth.
+A 2007 study criticised the results of the 2006 DNA study, and argued its results were likely invalid and potentially the result of contamination.
+However a later morphological analysis in 2012 supported its placement in Mammuthus regardless.
+This study suggested that M. creticus probably derived from Mammuthus meridionalis, or less likely, Mammuthus rumanus.